dfetch-org/dfetch/doc/contributing.rst

 ----------------------
 Run ``create_docs.bat`` and open ``index.html`` in ``doc/_build/html`` to read it.
 See `This example <https://pythonhosted.org/an_example_pypi_project/sphinx.html>`_ for documenting the code.
+Alternatively in VSCode run the ``Create Docs`` task from the command palette.

 Releasing
 ---------